miku/aiexp-25-1/README.md

 > A primary origin of over-hyped AI capabilities is the fact that many AI
 > systems are developed in sterile R&D environments and then deployed in more
-> complex real-world set- tings without appropriate testing or oversight. --
+> complex real-world settings without appropriate testing or oversight. --
 > [Misrepresented Technological Solutions in Imagined Futures: The Origins and
 > Dangers of AI Hype in the Research
 > Community](https://arxiv.org/pdf/2408.15244) (2024)